Volstagg: Ragnarok and rebirth

 Eventually, Loki brings about Ragnarok.
 The initial attack destroys the realm of the dwarves.
 The Warriors Three escape to Alfheim, home of the light elves.
 They bring Sif, who had lost an arm.
 Naglfar, a flying ship made from the fingernails of the dead, follows and rains arrows.
 Fandral and Hogun are lost.
 Sif, confused and disoriented, escapes.
-Volstagg makes a home in a statue of Frigg.
+Volstagg makes a home in a statue of Frigga.
 He buries all he can and burns the bodies of the rest.
 His trials make him lose considerable weight.

 He re-unites with Thor, who talks him out of his despair and gives him the uru-spawned hammer of Geirrodur, king of the trolls.
 Thor had met the troll in battle and slain him, taking his weapon.
 Loki had, weeks ago, used the mold that made Thor's hammer and created many more similar weapons.
 Volstagg later is granted a second of these weapons, one used by Ulik, another vanquished enemy.

 The final battle of Ragnarok takes place in Vanaheim.
 There, Volstagg fights with the last of the Asgardian defenders.
 Surtur, freed by Thor to grant his people a meaningful final death, leads the charge.
 A soldier of Surtur spears Volstagg from behind while feet away, Sif is pierced by arrows and dies as well.

 As with all Asgardians, he has returned, this time to Midgard, where a new version of Asgard has arisen in Oklahoma.
 All the Warriors Three were in the forms of three soldiers in Africa, and are the second group to be reborn.
 During the 'Secret Invasion' crossover, Asgard is threatened by various powered Skrulls.
 Volstagg is essential in distracting the Super-Skrull sent to destroy Asgard; the aliens are defeated.